 For additional support, information or questions, please contact your HR representative for assistance or send an email to the Career Path Program at [email protected].

 If an employee identifies a potential error in their job classification, they are encouraged to meet with their supervisor first.
 Listen closely to their concerns.
 It will be up to you to make a determination as to whether or not the job classification concern is valid.
 If you do not think there is an error, relay your justification to the employee (if you need help, please contact your HR representative for guidance).
 If you think there could be an error, schedule a meeting with your HR representative to discuss your concern.
 The HR representative will guide the discussion and determine appropriate next steps.

-Classifications are assigned by the Human Resources department, in close collaboration with the division/school's HR representative, managers and leadership, based on the duties and responsibilities of the job performed.
+Classifications are assigned by Human Resource Management and Development, in close collaboration with the division/school's HR representative, managers and leadership, based on the duties and responsibilities of the job performed.
 You can view a video that gives an overview of how jobs are determined.